-The Learning From Performers program was established by the OFA in order to facilitate direct engagement between Harvard students and gifted professional artists.
-The program annually hosts 15 to 20 artists and sometimes artist ensembles in music, dance, theater, film/television, visual arts and inter-disciplinary arts.
-These artists lead workshops, master classes, seminars, and informal discussions, and also engage in longer-term residencies that sometimes culminate in performances, exhibitions and new works.
-In recent years, Learning From Performers artists have been increasingly involved with students and faculty as part of FAS courses.
+The Learning from Performers program was established by the OFA in order to facilitate direct engagement between Harvard students and gifted professional artists.
+The program annually hosts 15 to 20 artists and sometimes artist ensembles in music, dance, theater, film/TV, visual arts and inter-disciplinary arts.
+These artists lead workshops, master classes, seminars and informal discussions, and also engage in longer-term residencies that sometimes culminate in performances, exhibitions and new works.
+In recent years, LFP artists have been increasingly involved with students and faculty as part of FAS courses.
 The impact of the program is broadened by connecting these artists to other Harvard resources such as the Kennedy School of Government, the Harvard Foundation for Intercultural and Race Relations, the Nieman Foundation for Journalism, and the Divinity School, as well as Greater Boston arts presenters and organizations.

 OFA-Affiliated Orchestras, Choruses and Bands